fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/plugins/audit/auditTask.rst

 Summary
 -------

-The configured audit tasks, as demonstrated in the example above, will automatically remove all audits that have exceeded the yearly retention period, ensuring compliance and efficient data management on an annual basis.
+The **Audit Task**, when configured as described, will:

+ - Automatically remove all audits that have exceeded the yearly retention period.
+ - Ensure compliance and efficient data management on an annual basis.